sgjava/javauio/README.md

 The install script assumes a clean OS install.
 If you would like to install on a OS with your own version of Java 17, etc. then you can look at what install.sh does and do it manually.
 What does the script do?
-* Install build dependencies for HawtJNI
+* Install build dependencies
-* Installs Zulu JDK 17 (JDK 11 for ARM 32) to /usr/lib/jvm
+* Install UIO Permissions Service and udev rules Installs Zulu JDK 17 (JDK 11 for ARM 32) to /usr/lib/jvm
 * Installs Maven to /opt
 * Build HawtJNI (using my fork that works with JDK 17)
 * Build Java UIO